wen-jams/bsavi/_sources/reference.rst.txt

     *-LogLkl* is the negative log of the likelihood.
 This is the standard format of both `CosmoMC <https://cosmologist.info/cosmomc/readme.html>`_ and `Monte-Python <https://monte-python.readthedocs.io/en/latest/index.html>`_ chain files.

-    :param filename: name of the chain file, list of names, or glob pattern
+    :param path: name of the chain file, list of names, or glob pattern
-    :type filename: str, list['str']
+    :type path: str, list['str']
+    :param params: list of parameter names which will be used as column names for the DataFrame.
+    :type params: list['str']
+    :param params_only: whether to ignore the first two columns of the chain file (weight and -LogLKL).
+        Default is True, which will disregard those columns when reading in the file.
     :returns: Pandas DataFrame

 .. py:function:: run_class(index, sample)